patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I collected recovery andreverse driving and added these data to the Udacity dataset.
 However the combined dataset did not work well.
+As shown by the steering angle histograms of the Udacity data and the recovery data, these two driving behaviors are quite different.
+![alt text][image1]
+![alt text][image2]

 used a combination of center lane driving, recovering from the left and right sides of the road ...